-The holders of Series A Preferred Stock are subject to certain optional and mandatory conversion rights.
+The holders of preferred stock are subject to certain optional and mandatory conversion rights.

 - (i) Optional Conversion Rights: Each share of convertible preferred stock is convertible, at the option of the holder, into such number of fully paid shares of common stock as is determined by dividing the original issuance price by the conversion price in effect at the time of conversion.
-As of September 30, 2017, the conversion ratio was 1.2804:1 for the Series A Preferred Stock. - (ii) Mandatory Conversion Rights: Upon either (a) the closing of the sale of shares of common stock to the public at a price of at least \$7.421 per share (subject to appropriate adjustment in the event of any stock dividend, stock split, combination or other similar recapitalization with respect to the common stock), in a firm-commitment underwritten public offering pursuant to an effective registration statement resulting in at least \$25 million of gross proceeds to the Company or (b) the date and time, or the occurrence of an event, specified by vote or written consent of the holders of a majority of the then outstanding shares of Series A Preferred Stock, then all outstanding shares of Series A Preferred Stock shall automatically be converted into shares of common stock, at the then effective conversion rate.
+As of December 31, 2017, the conversion ratio was 1.2804:1 for the preferred stock. - (ii) Mandatory Conversion Rights: Upon either (a) the closing of the sale of shares of common stock to the public at a price of at least \$7.421 per share (subject to appropriate adjustment in the event of any stock dividend, stock split, combination or other similar recapitalization with respect to the common stock), in a firm-commitment underwritten public offering pursuant to an effective registration statement resulting in at least \$25 million of gross proceeds to the Company or (b) the date and time, or the occurrence of an event, specified by vote or written consent of the holders of a majority of the then outstanding shares of preferred stock, then all outstanding shares of preferred stock shall automatically be converted into shares of common stock, at the then effective conversion rate.

-The conversion price for Series A Preferred Stock is subject to adjustment upon certain events including certain dilutive issuances of shares, share subdivisions such as stock splits and stock dividends, combinations or other similar recapitalizations with respect to the common stock, or other similar events.
-At September 30, 2017 the Series A Preferred Stock had an original issuance price of \$1.932 per share and a conversion price of \$2.474.
+The conversion price for preferred stock is subject to adjustment upon certain events including certain dilutive issuances of shares, share subdivisions such as stock splits and stock dividends, combinations, or other similar recapitalizations with respect to the common stock, or other similar events.
+At December 31, 2017 the Series A Preferred Stock had an original issuance price of \$1.932 per share and a conversion price of \$2.474.
+At December 31, 2017 the Series B Preferred Stock had an original issuance price of \$8.346 per share and a conversion price of \$10.686.